| | MODEL

 boosting their credibility and making their work look better to the untrained

 eye.
 See also MODEL SCAM ENABLERS.
+The Sell

 Out Photographer - This photographer has figured out the other